-Source Approval Request (SAR) - A Source Approval Request is a package of information provided by a prospective new supplier to become an approved source for procurement of a National Stock Number (NSN).
+Source Approval Request (SAR) - A Source Approval Request can be submitted at any time, and is a package of information provided by a prospective new supplier to become an approved source for procurement of a National Stock Number (NSN).
 This package must contain all technical data needed to demonstrate competence to manufacture the NSN to the same, or better, level of quality than the current approved source(s).

-To be eligible for source approval, material must be currently procured on an "other than full and open competition" basis, such as the following Acquisition Method Suffix Codes (ASMC): Source Controlled (AMSC B), Source Restricted (AMSC C), Code & Part Number (AMSC D).
+To be eligible for source approval, the NSN must be currently procured on an "other than full and open competition" basis, such as the following Acquisition Method Suffix Codes (ASMC): Source Controlled (AMSC B), Source Restricted (AMSC C), CAGE & Part Number (AMSC D).
 ASMC G will not be evaluated as material in this status is already full and open competition.